ben-newell/configuration/README.md

 This setup has been tested on macOS versions 10.13, 10.14, 10.15+.

-Post Setup Wizard, I would setup everything iCloud, syncing my account after Setup Wizard is usually what I do to have more control over what is sync'd.
+Post Setup Wizard, I would setup everything iCloud, and get everything from the app store.

-Things like Mail.app, Contacts.app, Calendar.app, and \*.app.
+Things like Mail.app, Contacts.app, Calendar.app, and *.app.

 # SHELL